AGHenderson97/m3c-password-generator/README.md

 # m3c-password-generator

+Description:
+This week's Challenge requires you to create an application that an employee can use to generate a random password based on criteria they've selected.
+This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
+It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+This week's coursework will teach you all the skills you need to succeed in this assignment.

 User Story:
 AS AN employee with access to sensitive data
 I WANT to randomly generate a password that meets certain criteria